brunchwnewton/aethic-code/files/resources/provenance/CORPUS_PROVENANCE_RECORD.md

 ## 3. Arc-by-arc provenance

+### Arc 0 — The identity conversation (11–12 June 2026; the identity export's #1–#246)

+The conversation the author designates as the very first, directly preceding the main thread --- and overlapping its opening hour, running until 2026-06-12T19:08 UTC against the main thread's 18:43 start.
+It opens (identity-export #1) with the question ``Who is Ajax Benander?'' and becomes, across 246 messages, the first technical engagement with the framework
+--- the conversation in which the division of labor that governs everything after was first rehearsed.
+Concretely, from the export:

+- **Author clarifications correcting model readings of his own text.** When the model reported an inconsistency in the disagreeing-superposition treatment, the author identified it as ``just you misunderstanding the centric unfolding concept'' and supplied the correct reading (#9–#11): the time-travel thought experiments (Zoe, Jenny, the Battle of Brémule) are \emph{illustrative} of the extrusion principle --- past events in superposition within a block universe, centric unfolding determining their state --- not independent mechanisms.
+When the model developed a criterion problem about memory retention, the author introduced the distinction doing the real work: Aethic truth versus Protagorean truth/knowledge --- ``the latter is the memories, the former is metaphysically distinct... its own axiomatic layer established by and for the first postulate'' (#13).
+Both are cases of the author supplying conceptual structure the model's reading had missed; the model's contribution was pressing the objections that forced the articulation.
+- **Model literature-placement of the author's independently derived concepts.**
+  The conversation's model turns mapped framework ideas onto their literature counterparts by name --- the indexical character of actuality and counterpart-style identity (Lewis), the proper/improper mixture distinction (d'Espagnat), pure versus mixed states derived from first principles before the author knew the terminology, and the two-layer causal structure (Spekkens) --- convergences the model articulated precisely and the author had reached in isolation (#100 and surrounds).
+- **Editorial execution under author direction, the author's voice preserved.**
+  A representative exchange (#97–#98): the author rules on placement of a sentence in his own origin narrative --- ``that's supposed to go right after the curtain of reality line, otherwise it sounds like a hedge'' --- and the model repositions his wording (``hit me like a bullet in a single instant'') unchanged, an early instance of the author's-prose-is-the-spine convention before it had a name.

+The identity conversation predates every convention the later record documents
+--- no pass ledger, no referee process, no VERIFY flags, no count-guarded edits, no provenance headers; the discipline documented in the arcs below was built, not assumed, and this export preserves the collaboration's shape before it existed.

 ### Arc I — Foundations and first editing rounds (12 June; #1–~#80)

-Author: the manuscript itself; the reading program (#1, #3); immediate substantive corrections of the model — notably at #3, where the model's claimed *divergence* from Spekkens on causality was corrected by the author to a *convergence*, which the model then verified and retracted; the semiring reform program (#7: dropping the Aethic-subtraction apparatus, constructing the tree as a semiring from the start — the author's decision, including the historical note that the ring section predated his own settled position); the validity-equivalence distinction and the retirement of his own earlier vocabulary (#11, explicitly dating his opaque/translucent concepts as two-year-old superseded formalization attempts).
+Author: the manuscript itself; the reading program (#1, #3); and immediate substantive corrections of the model, two worth unpacking as the pattern's first instances.
+At #3, the model had claimed the framework *diverged* from Spekkens on causality; the author corrected this to a *convergence* and directed the model to "look up and read about Spekkens's causality papers" — the model searched, verified, and retracted, the first documented case of an author correction overturning a model's literature claim.
+At #7, the author made an architectural decision with his reasoning stated: the Aethic-subtraction apparatus should be dropped because he had since "settled on the idea of dropping negative values from the Aethic tree altogether to maintain the ability for invalid Aethae to be inequivalent/unique labels," proposing max(A,B) − min(A,B) or |A − B| to preserve the disjointness seed-idea, and directing that the ring section be softened "to instead construct the Aethic tree as a semiring from the get-go" — the decision that fixed the corpus's algebraic signature, with the model then executing the monus and semiring reform rounds.
+At #11 he retired his own earlier vocabulary (the opaque/translucent concepts, explicitly dated as two-year-old superseded formalization attempts) and commissioned the validity-equivalence distinction.
 Model: the literature mapping; the first insertion rounds (nine blocks, changelog, bib entries); an early ~9,700-word paper draft (#7–#8 region); and two *logged model errors* from this arc — a negativity proposal the author's semiring constraint refuted, and a theorem the model itself